Christian Braun NBA Playoffs Player Props: Nuggets vs. Heat

 - Braun's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per contest.
+- The Heat are the second-best defensive team in the NBA, allowing 109.8 points per contest.

-- On the boards, the Heat are ranked sixth in the league, conceding 41.9 rebounds per game.
+- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per contest.

-- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per game.
+- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.

-- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.
+- The Heat are the 28th-ranked team in the league at allowing threes, giving up 13.1 made 3-pointers per contest.

 Christian Braun vs. the Heat